collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### The Difference Between Feature Branches and Pull Request Branches
+### Working on Feature Branches and Pull Request Branches

 <!--
 It's a best practice to use branches